32 Meal Planning Tips That Will Make Your Life Easier

 It’s great for storing leftovers you don’t want to eat right away and for conserving ingredients you’ve prepped but aren’t ready to use yet.
 If you make a big batch of soup or stew, freeze one or two individual portions in baggies; you can turn them into an easy supper at a moment’s notice.
 Mark each item with a date and use it within six months.
 These easy freezer meals are a good place to start.

 When it comes to olive oil, stick to small bottles unless you’re heavy-handed.
 Once opened, olive oil can go rancid in as few as three months (even though the bottle might say it will last longer).
 Fresh olive oil smells like ripe green olives and has a bright, peppery taste with a kick.
 Be wary of crayon- or putty-like odor, which indicates spoilage.
+Make sure you’re storing olive oil the right way.

 Clear Things Up